-Class discussions and journals will be rewarded with different positive bonuses, such as bonus points or omit a question on exams.
+Class discussions will be rewarded with different positive bonuses, such as bonus points or omit a question on exams.
+The essay question may not be omitted and the maximum bonus points that may be used on any one exam is five.